BECI: Boost Instantly Your Business in Brussels

 #PlayFair : rejoignez le mouvement en payant vos factures à temps!

-“#PlayFair : rejoignez le mouvement en payant vos factures à temps!” equates to #PlayFair: join the movement by paying your bills on time!
+“#PlayFair : rejoignez le mouvement en payant vos factures à temps!”.
+This means “#PlayFair: join the movement by paying your bills on time!”

-COVID-19 and lockdown have had a huge impact on the Brussels, Belgian and global economy.
-During these complicated months, it is all the more important to pay your bills on time, otherwise, the consequences can sometimes be catastrophic.
+COVID-19 and lockdown have had a huge impact on the Brussels, Belgian and global economies.
+During these complicated months, it is all the more important to pay your bills on time.
+Otherwise, the consequences can sometimes be catastrophic.